Last updated · May 22, 2026

 To sign you in and make the app work, we collect:

-• Home address.
+- Home address.
 Required for the neighborhood map and for context on tag events.
-Stored encrypted (see How data is stored).
+Stored on Firebase, encrypted at rest with Google-managed keys; access restricted by Firestore rules to your household and the households you've trusted.

 For each child you add to your household, parents may provide: